 Ladies and gents, this is how you can easily go from being in a state of basic chaos to paralytic overwhelm.

-Project overwhelm is something I see regularly with my creative folks.
-(The ADD ones too.)
+Project overwhelm is something I see regularly with creative folks.

-Are you too stuck with bunches o' half-done projects and need to know what to do next?
+Are you stuck with bunches o' half-done projects and need to know what to do next?

 First, make a list of everything that needs to be finished.
 This gets it down on paper and out of your head.
 Clearing space in your head is a fabulous thing and goes a LONG way towards getting past the overwhelm.

 What on this list is no longer important to you or necessary?
 Let it go.
 Stuff that you wouldn’t use even if it were in perfect condition.
 Projects that don’t light you up.
 Tasks that don’t move you towards your goals.
 Whatever doesn’t jazz you up and/or light your hair on fire, cross it off the list.
 Let it go.
 Guilt free.

 What can be delegated or hired out?
 Delegate.
 The projects that neeeed to be done but you maybe don’t have the skills or resources to do it to the level that it needs to be done?
 Get someone else to do them.
 If hiring, remember: the money spent is probably far less than the time wasted either in your mind about doing/not doing it - or worse - poorly trying to do it yourself then having to hire out anyway.
 Figure out your budget (or find a kind friend to volunteer), hire someone who would love to take over this project, and get it off your list.
 It'll be a win for you both.

 Now you’re down to things that are important and that you want to do yourself.
 WooHoo!
 Determine what is most important of the important items, and take care of if first.
 Then the next most important.
 Then the next.
 So on and so forth until it’s done!